 Note: If DNS has not been updated within 14 days, then your site will go down after the 14 days are over as the old Bolt will be deleted.

 I regret upgrading the PHP version, is it possible to revert?

 Yes, it’s possible to revert a PHP upgrade within 30 days, just reach out to Servebolt Support and we’ll assist with that.

-Why do I need a new paid Bolt for upgrading my PHP version?
+Why do I need a new paid Bolt to upgrade my PHP version?

 Having a Paid Bolt Plan is required to add domains and SSL to a site.
 If you are going to upgrade the PHP version of your Bolt, then Servebolt Support is happy to switch the Bolt subscription for you if you should want that instead.

 On downgrades, credits will be issued for the period from the time of upgrade until the end of the billing period.
 These credits are automatically recorded to your account, and will automatically be used for payment in the first coming future transaction.
 Credits are non-refundable and non-transferable, but can be used for payments for any Servebolt service.